 8. Buy Snack packs.

 We buy the packs of Goldfish crackers and split it up among our kid’s baskets.
+Buying fruit snacks or any snacks in bulk at Costco or BJs is a great money saver.
 This is cost effective and gives you an option other than candy.
 Fruit Snacks are another one we use.

 9. Shop After Easter Clearance.